CaleyD/FrontEndGuidelines/README.md

 #### Naming

-Use camel case for variables and regular functions, pascal case for constructors and all caps to indicate a constant.
+Use camelCase for variables and regular functions, PascalCase for constructors and ALL_CAPS to indicate a constant.
 Variables and constructors should begin with a noun and regular functions should begin with a verb.

 ```javascript
 function MoneyMaker(amount) {